Environmental Sustainability – Meaning, Examples and Importance

 Step 3: Manage your ecosystem services strategically

 Once you know which ecosystem services are core to your business, you can create a plan to reduce your impact.
-It’s important to set specific goals for your business, then measure your progress against those goals.
+It’s important to set specific goals for your business, then measure your progress against those goals to achieve environmental sustainability.
 This helps you continuously improve.
 An outside organization (see step 2) can help you with this.

 Examples of Environmental Sustainability in Business